 So Ricky does just that and along with Patrick, Mike, and a host of others is falling over drunk by midnight and the show had not even started.
 Then Phil gets up on the stage.

 “Gentlemen.”
 He shouts.
 “Gentlemen quiet please, QUIET.
 Come on QUIET you rabble.
 It’s now time for tonight’s entertainment.
-Gentlemen I give you Sexy Susie the Singing Cowgirl.”
+Gentlemen I give you Sexy Suzie the Singing Cowgirl.”

 She plugs in her electric guitar and with the backing of a drum machine runs through a quite exotic routine of western songs to the enjoyment of the entire crowd.
-The whole experience suggestive and so sexy, far better than any stag do stripper.
-Ricky watching in his drunken stupor, sees, but fails to take in much of the performance.
+The whole experience suggestive and so sexy, far better than any stripper that usually attends these functions.
+Ricky watching in his drunken stupor sees but fails to take in much of the performance.

 So Sunday about three in the afternoon Ricky has recovered a bit having had breakfast, well lunch really, porridge, toast and lots of very hot, very black coffee.
-The sort of things that works a wonderful hangover cure for him.
+The sort of things that work a wonderful hangover cure for him.
 Now he is in a better condition he has managed to get the boots off.
-Then the doorbell rings. it is Kate from the pub with his baseball boots hanging round her neck, laces tied together, and a red canvas bag with long rope handles bulging and heavy looking.
+Then the doorbell rings, it’s Kate from the pub with his baseball boots hanging round her neck, laces tied together and a red canvas bag with long rope handles bulging and heavy looking.